dermotreynolds/old.dermotreynolds.github.io/_posts/2017-04-12-6-add-barracuda-tag-to-website.md

 title: "Barracuda Vulnerability Scanning Of Azure App"
 date: 2017-04-28
 category: security
-tags: [azure, Barracuda, Security, v1]
+tags: [Azure, Barracuda, Security, v1]

 ---
 In a CI/CD environment Vulnerability Scanning should be automated.